 The student will submit a bibliography of 5 primary sources (diaries, newspapers, letters, political debates, speeches, etc.), 5 secondary sources (books), and 5 secondary sources (articles) using current Turabian format citation methods.
 The sources must directly relate to a subject important to the student’s family history.

-Each quiz will cover the Reading & Study material for the modules/weeks in which it is assigned.
-Each quiz will be open-book/opennotes, contain 10 multiple-choice and true/false questions, and have a 20-minute time limit.
+Each quiz will cover the Learn material for the Modules: Weeks in which it is assigned.
+Each quiz will be open-book/open-notes, contain 10 multiple-choice and true/false questions, and have a 20-minute time limit.